 DISCUSSIONS: You ABSOLUTELY need to stay up-to-date in this course.
 It's structured so that every student is to participate in the same questions every week.
 If you'll notice, the topics correspond to "Chapters" in the course.
-Besides "Course Content," the only other thing you'll need on the left-blue-margin is "Discussions," and "Quizzes and Exams," for when it's quiz or exam time.
-Those are calendar-controlled, so they'll only be available during certain windows of time during the course.

-Discussion topics are available from Monday 12:01 am to Sunday 11:00 pm.
-But avoid making submissions at the last minute.
-POST YOUR INITIAL RESPONDS NO LATER THAN THURDAY, and then respond to ANY three of your classmate's comments/postings/arguments (per question).
-A minimum of six responses for a student to earn maximum points for the week.
+Topics for discussion are available from Monday 12:01 am to Sunday 11:59 pm.
+POST YOUR INITIAL RESPONSE NOT LATER THAN THURDAY @ 11:59 PM.
+THEREAFTER, respond to ANY three of your classmate's comments/postings/arguments (per question).
+A minimum of six responses per week in order to earn maximum points.

-You may elect to respond to as many others as possible since the more students you respond to, the more your comments and questions will not only help me make sure that you understand the material; they will also get some interesting discussions going on that should make the class even more exciting.
+You may elect to respond to as many others as possible.
+The more students you respond to their postings, the more your comments and questions will not only help me make sure that you understand the material; they will also get some interesting discussions going on that should make the class even more exciting.
 Please maintain civility always during these discussions.

 If you agree or disagree, explain why you do so, and provide the name of the person your comments or compliments arguments are directed to.
 I need to see names to be able to verify that this interaction took place.
 Students who fail to identify others by name will lose points.
-Furthermore, one or two lines statements will not count towards your grade.
+Please note that, one- or two-lines statements will not count towards your grade.